Fire coral: Habitat and predators

+Fire corals' predatory threats are mainly from fire worms, certain nudibranchs, and filefish.
+They are predators to the algae that lives within them, and zooplankton/phytoplankton.

-Biology
+Biology and behaviors

 The polyps of fire corals are near microscopic size and are mostly embedded in the skeleton and connected by a network of minute canals.
 All that is visible on the smooth surface are pores of two sizes: gastropores and dactylopores.
 In fact, Millepora means ‘thousand pores’.
 Dactylozooids have long fine hairs that protrude from the skeleton.
 The hairs possess clusters of stinging cells and capture prey, which is then engulfed by gastrozooids, or feeding polyps, situated within the gastropores.
 As well as capturing prey, fire corals gain nutrients via their special symbiotic relationship with algae known as zooxanthellae.
 The zooxanthellae live inside the tissues of the coral, and provide the coral with food, which they produce through photosynthesis, so require sunlight.
 In return, the coral provides the algae with protection and access to sunlight.

-Reproduction in fire corals is more complex than in other reef-building corals.
-The polyps reproduce asexually, producing jellyfish-like medusae, which are released into the water from special cup-like structures known as ampullae.
-The medusae contain the reproductive organs that release eggs and sperm into the water.
-Fertilised eggs develop into free-swimming larvae that will eventually settle on the substrate and form new colonies.
-Fire corals can also reproduce asexually by fragmentation.Wilkinson, C. (2004) Status of Coral Reefs of the World.
-Australian Institute of Marine Science, Townsville, Australia.

-Various fire corals are among the most common causes of minor stinging incidents in humans.
+The hollow tubes in fire coral can also be used to store oxygen to offset any organism that bumps into it.

+Stings, symptoms, and treatments

+Upon contact, an intense pain can be felt, lasting from two days to two weeks.
+Occasional relapses of post-treatment inflammation are common.
+Prominent side effects can include skin irritation, stinging or burning pain, erythema (skin redness), fever, and/or urticarian (hives) lesions.
+These side effects are due to venom released from the nematocyte, as venom is part of the defense mechanism of the fire coral.
+Despite its mild to moderate potential for pain, the venom is nonlethal to humans.
+The very small nematocysts on fire corals contain tentacles, protruding from numerous surface pores (similar to jellyfish stingers).
+In addition, fire corals have a sharp, calcified external skeleton that can scrape the skin.

+The following treatments are suggestions; always seek a medical professional first.